On this page

 - Contributing to the development of young people in order to enable them to become aware of their abilities and to develop them, to experiment, to express themselves and to develop a critical, active and responsible citizenship

-- Participating in the prevention, social and professional integration and integration on the local and regional level
+- Participating in the prevention, social and professional integration and integration at local and regional level

 - Encouraging users to organise themselves in groups, by promoting attitudes of self-confidence and solidarity and by fostering the integration of individual problems in a collective momentum